ivanmijacika/APCSFinalProject/README.md

 Ivan Mijacika:
 - 5/25:
 - 5/26: I worked on/completed the `Vector2D` class and the `TilePos` class.
 I also worked on the `Sprite` class and implemented most of it.
+- 5/27: I added new methods (getHeight and getWidth) to the `Sprite` class and I started working on the `Renderer` class.